 All content optimization tools aim to improve your site’s SEO performance.
 But not all of them actually do it well.

-For example, Surfer SEO is, in my humble opinion, one of the worst tools out there.
 In my experience, it promotes keyword stuffing and completely misses out on contextual search opportunities.
 I found it really hard to strike a balance between high-quality writing and hitting the score my client wanted me to because the two were in direct conflict with one another.

 When I used it across multiple pieces, it promoted keyword cannibalization and made me warn my client that black hat SEO was a legitimate concern.